lorenzhs/sampling/README.md

 ## Efficient Random Sampling
 #### Parallel, Vectorized, Cache-Efficient, and Online

 This is the code to accompany our eponymous paper: *Sanders, P., Lamm, S., Hübschle-Schneider, L., Schrade, E. and Dachsbacher, C., 2017.
-Efficient Random Sampling-Parallel, Vectorized, Cache-Efficient, and Online.
+Efficient Parallel Random Sampling—Vectorized, Cache-Efficient, and Online.
 ACM Transactions on Mathematical Software (TOMS), 44.3 (2017): 29.*

 You can find a freely accessible online version [in the arXiv](https://arxiv.org/abs/1610.05141).